airshipit/treasuremap/doc/source/authoring_and_deployment.rst

-**Data Plane**: From the point of view of the cloud service provider, the data plane is the set of resources (hardware, network, storage, etc.) sourced to to run consumer workloads.
+**Data Plane**: From the point of view of the cloud service provider, the data plane is the set of resources (hardware, network, storage, etc.) sourced to run consumer workloads.
 When used in this document, "data plane" refers to the data plane of the overcloud (OSH).

 **Host Profile**: A host profile is a standard way of configuring a bare